antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 A module plugs into a module system to expose a new set of features.
 In the following example, we'll use the `treefmt-nix` module and plug it into a `flake-parts` module system to expose some formatting features.

-Perhaps I have a big project that's written in `terraform` - `tffmt` works for me for the most part, but now I want to lint my markdown files as well.
+Perhaps I have a big project that's written in `terraform` - `terraform format` works for me for the most part, but now I want to lint my markdown files as well.
 I could stuff my `flake.nix` with `tree-fmt`:

 ```nix
 {